All the details of who will play who in the group stages in France

 Then the semi-finals will be the Winner of QF1 v Winner QF2 and the Winner QF3 v Winner QF4.

 France 2023 will kick off on Friday 8 September 2023 and the final will take place on 21 October 2023.
-Tickets will go on sale in March, via tickets.rugbyworldcup.com
+The official ticket resale platform is available via tickets.rugbyworldcup.com

 Can’t get to the shops?
 You can download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.